C Reactive Protein (CRP Blood Test)

 3. Not a Standalone Risk Indicator

-CRP should be interpreted alongside other health metrics, such as cholesterol levels, blood pressure, and biomarkers, to provide a complete picture of your health.
+CRP should always be interpreted alongside other health metrics, such as cholesterol levels, blood pressure, and other biomarkers, to provide a complete picture of your health.

 CRP levels are highly responsive to lifestyle changes.
-Here’s how to lower chronic inflammation and improve your CRP:
+Here is how to support lower chronic inflammation:

 1. Adopt an Anti-Inflammatory Diet